emersonnaka/C/Beginner/01 - Basic Concepts and Hello, World/README.md

 $ echo $?
 0
 ```
-If you print the same value if you insert in <span style="font-family:courier">return</span> instruction, is the signal that your software has run completely.
+If it print the same value if you insert in <span style="font-family:courier">return</span> instruction, is the signal that your software has run completely.

 <span style="font-family:courier"></span>